OCA/l10n-switzerland/l10n_ch_hr_payroll/README.rst

     * Add Contract LPP rate.

 V1.0.1: 2014-11-11/Sge
-    * Set the 'LPP rate'' digits to 'Payroll Rate' decimal accuracy.
+    * Set the 'OBP rate'' digits to 'Payroll Rate' decimal accuracy.

 V1.0.2:
     * Add some minor changes, based on pull request #66 comments.

 V1.0.3-4:
-    * Add LPP Amount to contract.
+    * Add OBP Amount to contract.
     * Add Worked Hours Rate to contract.
     * Add Hourly Rate to contract.
     * Compute the Wage of contract, based on Worked Hours and Hourly Rate.